zwilsoncc/docs/pages/docs/other/faq.md

   editUrl: 'pages/docs/other/faq.md'
 }

-## Where Can I See the Current Status of the Platform?
+## Where can I see the current status of the platform?

 Check our [status page](https://zeit-status.co) and [Twitter status account](https://twitter.com/zeit_status) to find current and real time updates.

-## What Is the Difference between Deployments and Instances?
+## What is the difference between deployments and instances?

 Whenever you upload files using Now CLI or Now Desktop, a new deployment is created.
 This deployment will only have one instance by default.
 However, every deployment